CMBorjas/PDAI/Readme.md

 # PDAI

 ## Requirements
-- **Anaconda(Lastest version)**: Create and environment and run the setup.py in the root directory of the repository.
+- **Anaconda(Lastest version)**: Create an environment and run the setup.py in the root directory of the repository.

 ## 1. Detailed Breakdown